kintone/cli-kintone/README.md

 #### Options

-Some options use environment variables starting `KINTONE_` as default values.
+Some options use environment variables starting with `KINTONE_` as default values.

 ```text
 Options: